 Standalone Binary

-The koel/franken distribution bundles FrankenPHP (Caddy + the PHP runtime) with the compiled Koel application code into a single archive — no Composer, Node, or system PHP needed on the host.
+The koel/franken distribution packages FrankenPHP (Caddy + the PHP runtime) with the compiled Koel application into a single archive — no Composer, Node, or system PHP needed on the host.
 Uses SQLite by default for zero-setup operation.
 The easiest way to get Koel running.

 Install and run